 To practise she has run 2 half marathons and got a personal best of 1 hour 47 minutes, along with a Duathlon and has recently completed the Bournemouth Pier to Pier Swim which is 1.4 miles.

 Her inspiration to set herself this challenge is the Amazing Alice Charity that has been set up by a family in Andover after they lost their 15 year old daughter to cancer in May this year after a long fight.
 All of the money raised will help fulfil Alice’s dreams that she had before she died, to help other young cancer sufferers and to pay for more nurses to be trained in helping young people with life limiting illnesses.
 If you would like to donate to Jo's Challenge page for the Amazing Alice Charity click here.

 Andover Leisure Centre which is operated by Places for People Leisure is still open and the Gym, Studios and Squash Courts are now accessed through the Cafe and Merlin's Kingdom.
 Studio 4 has been relocated on the ground floor off the Cafe.
 There is still lift access to all floors.
 The temporary swimming pool opens to the public at the end of September 2017 and admission is included as part of an inclusive membership, the full swimming programme will be available soon and Swim Fit sessions will continue in the temporary pool.

 Places for People Leisure Fitness Teams can create you an exercise plan, whether it is to lose weight, take on a challenge or just improve your health and fitness.
 Go on set yourself a goal like Jo.
-If you take out an inclusive membership in a Places for People Leisure Centre from 1-30th September 2017 there is no joining fee, pop in to a centre near you or join online today quoting SEPT17.
-If you prefer to try before you buy, take advantage of a free 5 day pass.
+Why not take advantage of a free 5 day pass. to get going.